5 Stages of Retirement

 What is the most common emotion experienced by retirees?

 Most retirees initially experience a range of positive emotions including happiness, relief, freedom, and euphoria.
-As retires progress through their retirement they often are confronted with the feeling of disillusionment, emptiness, loneliness, anger, frustration, isolation and sometimes bouts of depression.
+As retirees progress through their retirement they often are confronted with the feeling of disillusionment, emptiness, loneliness, anger, frustration, isolation and sometimes bouts of depression.

 What are the 5 stages of Retirement?